Friz Quadrata: Television shows, motion pictures, and music

 Because of its actual usage by the New York City Police Department, Friz Quadrata appears in the titles and credits sequences of the TV series Law & Order and its numerous spin-offs.
 The font was also used in the end credits of most movies made by DreamWorks Animation, as well as serving as the credits of the 1983 film Scarface.
 The font is often used by Quentin Tarantino for starting and end credits.
 For almost ten years it was used for the TV One logo in New Zealand.
-Recording artists Steely Dan use the bold version of the font on the title treatment for their album "Gaucho."
-The font can also be seen in the logos of rock and punk bands The Offspring, Sweetass, Black Flag, and Bad Religion, whilst singer Mariah Carey used the typeface on many album covers.
+Recording artists Steely Dan use the bold version of the font on the title treatment for their album Gaucho.
+The font can also be seen in the logos of rock and punk bands The Offspring, Black Flag, and Bad Religion, whilst singer Mariah Carey used the typeface on many album covers.
 The Indonesian music recording label and publisher Nagaswara used the typeface for its logo, as well as its websites and social media accounts which appear in its latest music videos.
 The font was also used in the logo for the 2019 film Doctor Sleep.
-It is also used by American singer Selena Gomez when promoting the album Rare - it appears on all versions of album's cover and also on covers of its singles, plus on cover of the single "Feel Me".
+It is also used by American singer Selena Gomez when promoting the album Rare; it appears on all versions of the album's cover and also on covers of its singles, plus on the cover of the single "Feel Me".
 Recently, it was used for the logo of VTV Can Tho, a specific channel for the Southwest Region of Vietnam.

 Computers and games

 Digital Research used Friz Quadrata for its logo during much of the company's history.
 The Dell Computer Company used Friz Quadrata for its first logo from 1984 to 1990.
 The font can be seen in Blizzard Entertainment's 2002 RTS Warcraft III and 2004 MMORPG World of Warcraft to display character names and item information, as well as in the logo of the MOBA video game League of Legends up until 2019.
 A modified version is in the video-game series Fate.
 It was the primary typeface for Shadowrun role-playing game books from 1989 to 2013, except for the game's fourth edition in 2005, which employed Garamond Premier.
 It has been the title font for Vampire: The Masquerade from 1991 to present.
 It was the title font for Bungie's Pathways into Darkness and was the logo and heading font in the original printing of the Advanced Dungeons & Dragons 2nd edition role-playing game.
+It was used as the font for most text in the hit 2005 game Pathologic by game studio Ice-Pick Lodge.